Fresh air, the great outdoors and top notch Fly-Fishing spots. The season where it all begins! Crua Loj & Tri.

-Many anglers who go after salmon are more than likely going after the fish with the spey casting technique, hence this is the most adequate fly for the job!
-To get the most out of this fly, tie the spey fly patterns with long bodies and cast in deeper waters.
+Many anglers who go after salmon are more than likely going after the fish with the Spey casting technique, hence this is an adequate fly for the job!
+To get the most out of this fly, tie the Spey fly patterns with long bodies and cast in deeper waters.

-This is one of the most essential flies for a dedicated salmon angler to have in their tackle box.
+This is one of an essential flies for a dedicated salmon angler to have in their tackle box.
 Why is the woolly bugger so important?
-Well the fly is very versatile, it can be used for almost any fish due to the different types of patterns available for it, because of this, the fly is a perfect choice for anglers who want to entice spawning salmon.
+Well, the fly is very versatile, it can be used for almost any fish due to the different types of patterns available for it, because of this, the fly is a perfect choice for anglers who want to entice spawning salmon.

 SOFT HACKLE GREEN CADDIS